Earthy/Musty Taste and Odor in Water

 What Treatment does Zone 7 have Available to Mitigate this Issue?

-Thanks to the new raw water ozonation system at the Del Valle Water Treatment Plant we are now able to treat much of our water through this process.
+Thanks to the new raw water ozonation system at the Del Valle Water Treatment Plant and Patterson Pass Water Treatment Plant, we are now able to treat much of our water through this process.
 Ozone treatment is very effective at removing geosmin and MIB from the raw water.
 This system is used continuously throughout the year

 Ozone is also much better than other treatment processes, at treating other compounds such as cyanotoxins, as well as chemicals of emerging concern, including endocrine disruptors, pharmaceuticals and personal care products.
 Resulting in a safer finished product.